philipmayr/Multiplicative-Order-Finder/README.md

 </g>
 </svg>

-The main loop steps over values of 𝑏 one by ono until a value is found that satisfies the aforementioned congruence.
+The main loop steps over values of 𝑏 one by one until a value is found that satisfies the aforementioned congruence.
 The two helper functions are a GCD (Greatest Common Divisor) finder that uses the standard Euclidean algorithm and a right-to-left binary modular exponentiator.